DerrickQuinnKU/oracli/README.md

 If you have any problems, email me: derrickquinn [at] ku [dot] edu, or talk to me, or create an issue on github.

-## misc
+## Misc

 Why rust? could use `curl -F ...` - Answer (mostly Cargo):
 - Cargo allows this to be run on systems without the exact same utilities (curl, grep, etc...), unlike bash.
-Oracli should work anywhere LLVM does.
+Oracli should work nearly anywhere that LLVM does.
 - Cargo allows simple installation without root privileges (works on cycle server)
 - Cargo allows me to reuse existing tools unlike C/C++/others